SebghatYusuf/everything-plus/docs/DEVELOPMENT.md

 # Development Setup Guide

-This guide will help you set up the Everything Clone development environment.
+This guide will help you set up the Everything Plus development environment.

 ## Prerequisites